ZProcess/Werewolf_Killing_Card/README.md

 # Werewolf_Killing_Card

-It's a app for chocing the role of Werewolf Killing Game.All those picture from "http://langrensha.163.com/" And It's not for commercial intend.
+It's a app for chocing the role of Werewolf Killing Game.All those pictures from "http://langrensha.163.com/" And It's not for commercial intend.